 Clearwater Beach Travel Guide

-Arguably one of the most unique and exciting places to do a spot of shopping while on holiday in Clearwater Beach is during 'Sunsets at Pier 60' where homemade art and crafts items created by local artisans such as jewellery, candles, puka shell necklaces, shark's teeth and other exotic souvenirs and gifts are on display.
+Arguably one of the most unique and exciting places to do a spot of shopping while on holiday in Clearwater Beach is during 'Sunsets at Pier 60', where homemade art and crafts items created by local artisans are sold, including jewellery, candles, puka shell necklaces, shark's teeth and other exotic souvenirs and gifts.
 Along Mandalay Avenue, countless T-shirt stores flog everything from suntan lotion to boogie boards.
-Clearwater Beach offers plenty of shopping malls, specialty shops, boutiques, clothing stores and much more on offer to fulfil every shopaholic's last craving.
+Clearwater Beach offers plenty of shopping malls, specialty shops, boutiques, clothing stores and much more to fulfil every shopaholic's last craving.

-Clearwater Beach has a wide variety of restaurants to enjoy while on holiday and that cater to any taste, especially for seafood lovers.
-Frenchy's consists of three restaurants, each with its own unique charm and signature dishes including the Saltwater Café which serves the ocean's freshest fish and the tastiest Stone Crabs in Clearwater, the Rockaway Grill offers mouth-watering steaks and the Original Frenchy's Café provides a wonderful variety of foods for the more indecisive diner.
+Clearwater Beach has a wide variety of restaurants to enjoy while on holiday, with seafood lovers especially well catered for.
+Frenchy's consists of three restaurants, each with its own unique charm and signature dishes: the Saltwater Café serves the ocean's freshest fish and the tastiest Stone Crabs in Clearwater; the Rockaway Grill offers mouth-watering steaks; and the Original Frenchy's Café provides a wonderful variety of foods for the more indecisive diner.
 Boasting the best location to watch the sun dip below the horizon, Jimmy's Fish House and Iguana Bar offer a more relaxed and fun atmosphere with live entertainment nightly, making it a fantastic spot for a slightly more casual yet upbeat dining experience.

 Watching the sunset while sipping on a cocktail at one of Clearwater's many beach bars is a favourite way to ease into the night while on holiday.
-Once the stars come out Clearwater comes to life with many bars, nightclubs and comedy clubs proving to be the most popular nocturnal activities.
-For those who like to dress to impress and get down and boogy, a night out at Bricktown 54, Clearwater's very own 70s and 80s disco club, is a must.
-Shepherd's Beach Resort is party central with the bright and very noisy Wave Club on the first floor of the hotel.
+Once the stars come out Clearwater comes to life with bars, nightclubs and comedy clubs proving to be the most popular nocturnal activities.
+Shephard's Beach Resort is party central, with the bright and very noisy Wave Club on the first floor of the hotel.
 Located just outside the hotel on the soft sandy beach is the Tiki Bar where live bands perform almost every night.

-With 44 golf courses in the area and 2.5 miles (4km) of coastline, there are plenty of leisure activities and watersports for holiday visitors to enjoy in Clearwater.
+With 44 golf courses in the area and two and a half miles (4km) of coastline, there are plenty of leisure activities and watersports for holiday visitors to enjoy in Clearwater.
 From Jetskis and parasailing to boat tours, diving, fishing and sailing charters, visitors are guaranteed to spend countless hours in the Gulf's warm waters.
-Pirate ship cruises aboard the 70-foot (21m) three-tiered Pirate's Ransom is a must for anyone up for a swashbuckling good time.
+Pirate ship cruises aboard the 70-foot (21m) three-tiered Pirate's Ransom are a must for anyone up for a swashbuckling good time.
 The Jolley Trolley is a great way to visit some of the surrounding attractions, such as Sand Key and the Clearwater Marine Aquarium.
-Pier60 is known as the central hub of Clearwater Beach featuring a playground for children and hosting one of the most famous nightly events, 'Sunsets at Pier 60', where visitors can partake in live entertainment with street performers.
+Pier 60 is known as the central hub of Clearwater Beach featuring a playground for children and hosting one of the most famous nightly events, 'Sunsets at Pier 60', where visitors can partake in live entertainment with street performers.